BMC Part Fourteen: What If?

 Better yet, you’ll be surprised at how a small change can open up a whole new market, and yet other drastic changes may not diminish your value proposition at all.

-Tesla asked: What if we made a battery that eliminate peak electricity prices, even for households without solar panels or Tesla cars?
+Tesla asked: What if we made a battery that eliminate peak electricity prices, even for households without solar panels?

 Old Spice asked: What if we could make our product desirable to today’s young men, instead of their grandparents?